hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Your knowledge of the art none can deny,
 >
-> On your good judgment I can well rely;
+> On your good judgement I can well rely;
 >
-> Tho' no great dancer, yet I plainly see,
+> Though no great dancer, yet I plainly see,
 >
 > What mere imposters many teachers be;
 >